-From there, consider the strength inherent in two men holding each other’s arms.
-It’s like you’re helping someone after the big game at an NFL game or saving someone from falling off a cliff or off an airplane.
+Consider the strength that comes from two men holding each other’s arms.
+It is as if you are assisting someone after an NFL game or saving someone from falling off a cliff or an airplane.

-Everyone knows that human hands can (and usually can) be disgusting living Petri dishes, containing an endless amount of bacteria and germs throughout the day.
-Do you know the number of germs and bacteria on your forearm?
+Human hands can (and usually are) disgusting living Petri dishes, containing a seemingly infinite amount of bacteria and germs throughout the day.
+Do you know how many germs and bacteria you have on your forearm?

 It’s Just Better

-Also, when you think about it, the standard palm-to-palm handshake is a verb that denotes “I want to make physical contact with you but I want all of us to be as far away as possible, while still able to make contact said.” – does this send a good message to anyone?
+When you think about it, the standard palm-to-palm handshake is a verb that means “I want to make physical contact with you, but I want all of us to be as far away from each other as possible while still being able to make contact.” – Is this conveying a positive message to anyone?

-Additionally, the forearm has a great clash of cultures and messages.
-The various names put on it suggest that this gesture has been present throughout the world, throughout history.
+Furthermore, there is a significant clash of cultures and messages on the forearm.
+The various names given to it imply that this gesture has existed all over the world and throughout history.